JulianadFreitas/JulianadFreitas/README.md

 - 🌱 &nbsp; Studying to become a professional Full Stack Developer

-- 🎧  &nbsp; I likeI to listen music on my free time
+- 🎧  &nbsp; I like to listen music on my free time

 - 👩‍💻 &nbsp; I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes